Ozy and Millie: Collected editions

-‡ This book appears to have been published with the same ISBN as another (a publication error).
+‡ Volume 5 of the original printing by Plan Nine Publishing shares an ISBN with Orange Alert by John Robey, a webcomic printed by the same publisher.

 Characters

 Ozy

-Ozymandias Justin Llewellyn is a ten-year-old anthropomorphic fox of an unidentified species (also called an "Adolescent Gray Zen Fox") who attends North Harbordale Elementary School in Seattle, together with his friend Millie.
-He was originally supposed to be a wolf, until a fan showed Simpson a photo of Arctic fox cubs, that Simpson claimed were "absolute ringers" for Ozy.
-However, Ozy retained his whisker marks.
-Ozy's full name, Ozymandias Justin Llewellyn, is a reference to the poem Ozymandias by Percy Bysshe Shelley.
+Ozymandias Justin Llewellyn is a ten-year-old anthropomorphic fox of an unidentified species (also called an "Adolescent Gray Zen Fox") who attends North Harbordale Elementary School in Seattle with his friend, Millie.
+His full name, Ozymandias Justin Llewellyn, is a reference to the famous poem Ozymandias by Percy Bysshe Shelley.

-Ozy is recognised by his large top hat, which he got from his father Llewellyn when he adopted Ozy.
+Ozy is recognised by his large top hat, which he got from his adoptive father, Llewellyn.
 The only other clothing he wears is a vest, which makes him the target of some of Millie's practical jokes.
 He is adept at letting Millie's pranks pass by without effect, but he does suffer bullying at the hands of the school jock, Jeremy, who likes to stuff Ozy into trash cans.
-Ozy also suffers from annual baldness, usually through either a freak accident or because of Millie.
-Although it is caused by a gypsy curse (later revealed by Llewellyn to be a myth) which has passed on through Ozy's adoptive father's heritage largely unnoticed, it does affect Ozy badly since he is the first Llewellyn with any hair to lose.
-Ozy is also quiet and serene, usually playing the "straight person".
-Under Llewellyn's guidance, Ozy also practices Zen; or rather a humorous version of it.
+Ozy is also quiescent and serene, usually playing the "straight person".
+Under Llewellyn's guidance, Ozy also practices Zen (or rather, a humorous version of it).

-Ozy is told by Llewellyn that his birth mother's name was Shelley and that she disappeared after discovering perfection when she created the "perfect" ice cream flavor, but since absolute perfection is incompatible with the world, she ascended to a higher plane of existence (Noting that Llewellyn also told him she was an ice cream machine).

-Ozy's father left before he was born and became a monk.
-The pair met when the monk came to town for a visit, though Ozy decided to stay with Llewellyn, whom he considered his "true" dad.